domonkoss/ceudsd/seminar/1-sql/README.md

 `SELECT * FROM birdstrikes WHERE state = 'Alabama' OR state = 'Missouri'`

-### Exercise5: What is the state of the 2nd entry, if you filter out all records which have no state or no bird_size specified?
+### Exercise 5: What is the state of the 2nd entry, if you filter out all records which have no state or no bird_size specified?

 Filtering out empty strings as well